emscripten-core/emscripten/site/source/docs/api_reference/emscripten.h.rst

 	.. tip:: There can be only *one* main loop function at a time.
 To change the main loop function, first :c:func:`cancel <emscripten_cancel_main_loop>` the current loop, and then call this function to set another.

 	.. note:: See :c:func:`emscripten_set_main_loop_expected_blockers`, :c:func:`emscripten_pause_main_loop`, :c:func:`emscripten_resume_main_loop` and :c:func:`emscripten_cancel_main_loop` for information about blocking, pausing, and resuming the main loop.

+	.. note:: Calling this function overrides the effect of any previous calls to :c:func:`emscripten_set_main_loop_interval` by applying the swap interval specified by the parameter ``fps``.

 	:param em_callback_func func: C function to set as main event loop.
 	:param int fps: Number of frames per second that the JavaScript will call the function.
 Setting ``int <=0`` (recommended) uses the browser’s ``requestAnimationFrame`` mechanism to call the function.